The-Social-Proof-Foundation/docs/storage/overview.md

 MySocial is integrating a **decentralized storage network** to ensure **secure, scalable, and efficient** data storage for all MyIP-registered content.
 Instead of relying on traditional centralized solutions, we are building a **high-integrity, censorship-resistant, and low-cost** storage solution tailored for social media content.

-Our approach is inspired by advancements in decentralized storage outlined in the **[Walrus Whitepaper](https://docs.walrus.site/walrus.pdf)**, but with key modifications to align with MySocial’s content ownership and monetization framework.
+Our approach leverages the decentralized media storage and content preservation events outlined in the **[MySocial Whitepaper (page 21)](https://www.mysocial.network/MySocial.pdf)**, with implementations specific to MySocial's content ownership and monetization framework.

 ## Why Decentralized Storage?